-EichenCredit is a leading mortgage broker in the country.
-It specializes in arranging loans for expats interested in purchasing German properties.
+There are many leading mortgage brokers in the country, which specializes in arranging loans for expats interested in purchasing German properties.
 Whilst not only being able to guide you through the process of getting the right mortgage for your needs, the broker can also advise you on all the questions you may have in regards to your application.
-Furthermore, EichenCredit have streamlined the somewhat tedious application process, which is normally associated with getting a German mortgage, so that most of the application process, documents, Identity check, etc, can all be done online and via your secure account.
+Most mortgage companies have streamlined the somewhat tedious application process, which is normally associated with getting a German mortgage, so that most of the application process, documents, Identity check, etc, can all be done online and via your secure account.

 When Is the Right Time to Purchase Property in Germany?

 Since time immemorial, the local economic policies have routinely favoured leasing flats and houses as opposed to owning.
 The reason behind this being property prices have continued to rise at a steady pace over the past few years.
 According to some real estate experts, the prices may have risen unsustainably, making the market unfavourable for those looking to buy.

 At the end of last year (2018), the national Government took it upon itself to host a housing summit, occasioned by protests due to the rising property prices.
 Many residents, expats, and industry insiders were unhappy with the fact that it was no longer possible to acquire properties in many German towns.